hannahhch/advent-theme/README.md

 ## To use this theme:
 * Fork the repo
-* Edit the `box-details` file in `data.` It set up to pull links and emojis from there.
+* Edit the `box-details` file in the `data` folder.
+It set up to pull links and emojis from there.
 You can add any number of boxes, but 12 works best.